pivotal/docs-tap/api-auto-registration/key-concepts.hbs.md

 You can use the full potential of API Auto Registration by using a distributed environment, as shown in the following diagrams:

-- The API-exposing workloads through the supply chains  will result in generated `APIDescriptors`.
-This will trigger API Auto Registration’s Kubernetes controller to generate and register corresponding API entities in Tanzu Developer Portal.
+- The workloads that expose APIs through the supply chains cause generated `APIDescriptors`.
+This triggers API Auto Registration’s Kubernetes controller to generate and register API entities in Tanzu Developer Portal.
   ![Diagram describing the clusters used with API Auto Registration.](./images/arch.png)

-- Aggregate one or more `CuratedAPIDescriptor` into one cohesive curated API using `APIDescriptors`.
-Optionally, this can trigger Spring Cloud Gateway routing resources generation for the referenced APIs.
+- Aggregate one or more `CuratedAPIDescriptor` into a curated API by using `APIDescriptors`.
+Optionally, this can trigger Spring Cloud Gateway routing resource generation for the referenced APIs.
   ![Diagram describing the API curation with API Auto Registration.](./images/api-curation-arch.jpg)

 ## <a id='api-descriptor'></a>APIDescriptor custom resource explained

-To initiate API registration, the custom resource of type `APIDescriptor` must be created either automatically from the supply chain or through other processes.
+To initiate API registration, the supply chain must create the custom resource of type `APIDescriptor` automatically or through other processes.
 The information from this custom resource constructs an API entity in Tanzu Developer Portal.

 This custom resource exposes the following text boxes: